Halophilus/Close-My-Tab/README.md

 ### Distracting Websites List
 - The list of distracting websites is partially pre-determined by `background.js`, but it can be dynamically expanded through the popup menu.
 - The extension monitors browsing activity and identifies when a user navigates to these sites in new and existing tabs.
 - This extension essentially forces the user to gamble with the amount of time they spend on distracting websites, increasing the likelihood of the browser closing altogether and decreasing the amount of time that can be dedicated to a distraction session over 24 hours and over various cooldown periods.
+- Websites can be added through the popup menu, but removing them requires deeper, inconvenient configuration of the app.

 ### Time Limits
 - A daily time allowance (`maxTimeAllowed`) is set for browsing distracting websites.
+- Every time a distracting tab is opened, a timer is assigned based on the reduction factor and a random time limit between 10% and 100% of `maxTimeAllowed`
 - While this timer is running, time is actively being deducted from the daily time allowance.
 - When vistiting a distracting web page, this value is shown at the top of the page, forcing the user to scroll all the way up to check it.
     - This timer dynamically reflects the time remaining in the allowance, reflecting multiple concurrent timers from multiple tabs.